Have you ever been for a long hike in the mountains?

 2. Emergency fund

 Having an emergency fund of 3-6m living expenses in cash in an instant access bank account is solid advice for most people.
-It protects you from most common causes of financial stress (car breaking down, boiler needing replacement).
+It protects you from most financial stresses (e.g. car breaking down, boiler needing replacement).
 Having an emergency fund can be the difference between inconvenience and disaster.

 The lower your monthly expenses and the higher your savings rate, the quicker it is to save this emergency fund.
 At the risk of stating the obvious, at a 50% savings rate it only takes you 3 months to get an emergency fund of 3 months expenses.